ksulima/Age_Detection_Convolutional_NN/README.md

 Baseline convolutional network performance reaches 68%.
 Model with regularizations techniques (Dropout, Batch Normalization) reaches 70% accuracy.
 Model with data augmentation mitigates overfitting and reaches 74% accuracy.
-We tried pretrained VGG16 network, but we couldn't outperform custom models.
+For pretrained VGG16 network, our case was to specific, it couldn't outperform custom models.
+VGG16 with all weights trainable reaches the hightest performance, around 80%.

 The main insights from this project:
  - It is possible to build deep learning with very limited amount of data and still receive decent results.
  - Overfitting is main concern, when training on small dataset.
- - Data augmentation is one of top method to mitigate overfitting, when workign with image data.
+ - Data augmentation is one of top method to mitigate overfitting, when working with image data.
+ - Well documented and publically avaiable network architectures are efficient way to achieve good performance for some common image classification problems.